-The total 2020 operating expenditures (combined tax supported and rate supported) were budgeted at approximately \$139.2 million.
-The above noted net operating surplus, excluding the annual net Investment losses is \$6,170,290 represents a 4.4% positive variance in relation to Council's approved budgeted expenditures.
+The total 2021 operating expenditures (combined tax supported and rate supported) were budgeted at approximately \$144.6 million.
+The above noted net operating surplus, excluding the annual net investment gains of \$781,000 represents a 4.7% positive variance in relation to Council's approved budgeted expenditures.
 As these operations/funds have significantly different revenue sources and expenditure drivers, details of the significant variances in the individual areas/functions are provided below.

-(a) Investment Income (in excess of \$100,000)
+A. Investment Income (in excess of \$100,000)

-As noted above and detailed in the May 11, 2021 annual Investment Report FIN-07-2020, as per the Investment Policy, variances in investment earnings or losses, greater than \$100,000, are to be transferred to or from the Investment Income Stabilization Reserve, so a transfer from the reserve of approximately \$1.8 million was made in 2020.
+As noted above and detailed in the May, 2022 annual Investment Report FIN-06-2022, as per the Investment Policy, variances in investment earnings or losses (budgeted tax supported investment earnings is \$1.6 million), greater than \$100,000, are to be transferred to or from the Investment Income Stabilization Reserve.
+As a result of favourable realized investment earnings totaling \$6.6 million in 2021, a transfer to the reserve of approximately \$781,000 was made in 2021.
 The purpose of this reserve is to mitigate the impact of annual fluctuations in investment returns, particularly due to the timing of liquidating the growth/equity investments as this gain will be required in future years to assist in stabilizing fluctuating returns due to the timing differences.
 The stabilization reserve is also used to offset any volatility in the investment markets.
-The audited balance in reserve at the end of 2020 was approximately \$2.7 million.
+The audited balance in reserve at the end of 2021 was approximately \$2.6 million.

-(b) Safe Restart (Covid) Funding
+B. Safe Restart (Covid) Funding

-In 2020, the County received approximately \$2.5 million in funding related to expenditures or lost revenues as the result of the Covid-19 Pandemic.
-Approximately \$1.4 million of this funding was utilized in 2020, resulting in a balance at the end of 2020 of approximately \$1.2 million.
+In 2021, the County received approximately \$1.1 million in additional Safe Restarting funding related to expenditures or lost revenues as the result of the Covid-19 Pandemic.
+Approximately \$700,000 of funding was utilized in 2021, resulting in a balance at the end of 2021 of approximately \$1.5 million.